Perkasie, Pennsylvania: Transportation

 As of 2015 there were 32.39 mi of public roads in Perkasie, of which 6.36 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 26.03 mi were maintained by the borough.

 PA 152 runs through the southern portion of Perkasie, while PA 563 runs along the northwestern edge of the borough.
 PA 313 passes to the east, PA 113 passes to the south and PA 309 passes to the west.
 The nearest Interstate Highways are I-476, I-276 and I-78.

 The borough's nearest airport is Pennridge Airport, a public general aviation airport with one 4200 ft-long runway.
 It is just north of the center of town, on the other side of the East Rockhill Township border.

 There is currently no public transportation in Perkasie.
 Perkasie was once served by the Reading Railroad's North Penn Division, also known as the Bethlehem Branch, which was once part of the North Pennsylvania Railroad.
 The line is now owned by SEPTA, which ended passenger service in the early 1980s.
 The last SEPTA-operated Bethlehem Line Philadelphia-bound passenger train passed through Perkasie on July 29, 1981.
 Conrail subsequently continued freight operations out of Lansdale up to Quakertown until the mid 90s.
 The East Penn Railroad, formally known as East Penn Railway (EPRY), leased a portion of the railroad from SEPTA, saving the line from abandonment from Telford through to Quakertown.

 SEPTA recently issued a formal proposal to perform maintenance on the line and restore passenger service, either installing catenary for electric trains, or using diesel trains connecting to the Lansdale/Doylestown Line in Lansdale.
 The project would take at least five years.

 As of late 2009, unmarked freight cars, particularly covered hoppers, are stored along the southbound track in Perkasie between Market Street and Park Avenue, from Park Avenue to the Old Bethlehem Pike Bridge, and so on to Meetinghouse Road in Telford.
 East Penn through Perkasie with ex-Conrail B23-7 3153 runs about two to three times a week, passing through Perkasie to Telford, and again passing through Perkasie while returning to Quakertown.
 The trains usually run between 10:00am and 4:00pm during the week.

+One feature of the rail line through Perkasie is the Perkasie Tunnel.
+The southern portal of the tunnel is just southeast of the intersection of Ridge Road, Ridge Avenue and Tunnel Road in Perkasie, while the northern portal is near the southwest end of Pennridge Airport in East Rockhill Township.